Peru: Indigenous Peoples and Globalization

 Alex Alvarez, PhD, Academic Director

-Alex became interested at an early age in indigenous communities of the Amazon and the Peruvian Andes, especially the impact of public policy on aspects of indigenous life.
+Alex became interested at an early age in studying indigenous peoples of the Amazon and the Peruvian Andes, especially the impact of public policy on aspects of indigenous life.
 The results of his research have been presented in several scientific papers as well as at conferences in Peru and abroad.
 His latest publication, in the Latin American Journal of Conservation, explores the relationship of land ownership and the conservation of natural resources in terms of environmental sustainability and social justice in the Peruvian Amazon.
 He provides volunteer technical and scientific support to the Indigenous Federation of Madre de Dios (FENAMAD) in southeastern Peru on issues related to environmental governance, property rights, cultural landscapes, natural resource extraction, and conservation of biodiversity in indigenous territories.

 Milagros del Carpio, Program Coordinator